evancz/guide.elm-lang.org/book/interop/README.md

 - `<head>` - We have a line to load our compiled `main.js` file.
 This is required!
 If you compile an Elm module called `Main`, you will get an `Elm.Main.init()` function available in JavaScript.
 If you compile an Elm module named `Home`, you will get an `Elm.Home.init()` function in JavaScript.
 Etc.

 - `<body>` - We need to do two things here.
 First, we create a `<div>` that we want our Elm program to take over.
 Maybe it is within a larger application, surrounded by tons of other stuff?
 That is fine!
-Second, we have a `<script>` that initializes our Elm program.
+Second, we have a `<script>` to initialize our Elm program.
 Here we call the `Elm.Main.init()` function to start our program, passing in the `node` we want to take over.

 Now that we know how to embed Elm programs in an HTML document, it is time to start exploring the three interop options: flags, ports, and custom elements!